jessicading/zoom-participation/README.md

 Please leave files as is (as downloaded from myUCLA, from the Zoom room, and from your Zoom account)!
 You can append rosters from different discussions together but have the 8 line header at the top for the roster file (and delete it for the subsequent appended sections).
 The script skips those first 8 lines.
 The chat file should be a .txt file with "chat" in its file name.
 The roster should be a .tsv file.
 The Zoom participants file should be a .csv file with "participants_" in its file name.

 This script was made specifically for LS 7C where participation checks are made sometimes more than once during the discussion.

+If you'd like to sponsor me to build and host a webserver, let me know. :)